 The main reason for the creation of the roof gardens, is that vegetation has a positive effect on the recovery of patients.
 ‘Green’ has a healing effect, even when you only get an outlook on vegetation.

-The roof gardens are financed through donations and are accessible by patients, visitors and employees.
-The roof gardens of the Erasmus MC will be, with almost 3,000 m2, the largest on this height in the Netherlands.
+The roof gardens are financed through donations and are accessible for patients, visitors and employees.
+The roof gardens of the Erasmus MC of about 3,000 m2 will become the largest of this height in the Netherlands.